Visit the institution website for COVID‑19 updates

-An upper second-class degree (or international equivalent) in a numerate physical science or engineering discipline.
+An upper second-class honours degree (or international equivalent) in an engineering discipline.
 Candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for higher degree work.

 Months of entry

-This challenging, one-year taught Master’s degree covers a range of advanced topics drawn from the field of multimedia signal processing and communications.
-The programme covers the properties and limitations of modern communication channels and networks, alongside the coding and compression methods required for efficient and reliable wired and wireless audio-visual transmission.
-It provides students with an excellent opportunity to acquire the necessary skills to enter careers in one of the most dynamic and exciting fields in ICT.
+This challenging, one-year taught master’s degree covers a range of advanced topics in multimedia signal processing and communications.
+These include the properties and limitations of modern communication channels and networks, alongside the coding and compression methods required for efficient and reliable wired and wireless audio-visual transmission.
+It provides an excellent opportunity to acquire the skills you will need for a career in one of the most dynamic and exciting fields in ICT.

-The programme builds on the research strengths of the Visual Information Laboratoryand the Communication Systems and Networks Group within the Faculty of Engineering at Bristol.
-Both groups are highly regarded for combining fundamental research with strong industrial collaboration and their innovative research has resulted in ground-breaking technology in the areas of image and video analysis, coding and communications.
+The programme builds on the research strengths of the Visual Information Laboratory and the Communication Systems and Networks Group within the Faculty of Engineering at Bristol.
+Both groups are highly regarded for combining fundamental research with strong industrial collaboration.
+Their innovative research has resulted in groundbreaking technology in image and video analysis, coding and communications.
 Both groups also offer extensive, state-of-the-art research facilities.

 This MSc provides in-depth training in design, analysis and management skills relevant to the theory and practice of the communication networks industry.
-The programme is accredited by the Institution of Engineering and Technology until 2018, and is one of only a handful of accredited programmes in this field in the UK.
+The programme is accredited by the Institution of Engineering and Technology, one of only a handful of accredited programmes in this field in the UK.